-- <Esc> have no function on POST.

-- Pressing <F2> to enter Setup.

-- Pressing <F12> to enter Boot Menu.

-- Whenever POST detects a non-terminal error, it switches to the POST screen near the end of POST, just prior to prompting for a password.

-- If the BIOS or an option ROM request keyboard input, the system switches over to the POST screen with prompts for entering the information.
+- Pressing <Esc> to switch to the POST screen and the boot process will continue until the end of POST. - Pressing <F2> to enter Setup. - Pressing <F12> to enter Boot Menu. - Whenever POST detects a non-terminal error, it switches to the POST screen near the end of POST, just prior to prompting for a password. - If the BIOS or an option ROM request keyboard input, the system switches over to the POST screen with prompts for entering the information.
 POST continues from there with the regular POST screen.

-4.4.3 Boot Block
+4.4.
+3 Boot Block